 The condensed statements of revenues, expenses and changes in net position include investment income, revenues designated for debt service, interest expense and other capital related revenues and expenses.
-The transfers to the System for capital projects in fiscal years 2020, 2019 and 2018 are due to expenditures for designated projects under the Series 2014, Series 2016, and Series 2020 Bonds.
+The transfers to the System for capital projects in fiscal years 2021, 2020 and 2019 are due to expenditures for designated projects under the Series 2014, Series 2016, and Series 2020 Bonds.
+Transfers from the System for bonds payable in fiscal year 2021 are due to the Series 2020 bond issuance prior to the final repayment of the Series 2014 bonds.